TanYa-Go/Movie-Quiz/README.md

 * **Adding quotes from a local json file** -
 I have created json file with the movie quotes I wanted to display at the end, depending on the user's score.
 The function works as intended, the quotes are being loaded, however the console throws the following error: "Uncaught SyntaxError: Unexpected token ':'".
-I have validated the json file with two different online validators and the result of both was - valid.
+I have validated the json file with two different online validators and the result of both was that the json file is valid.
 Please see images.
 I have also asked for advice from tutors on this issue and they were not able to find a solution.\
 Game works as planned despite the error.

   ![JSON Error](wireframes/testing/json-validator.jpg)